-When we receive your booking we send you a full trip dossier which contains details of visas and vaccinations required, a suggested gear and clothing list and lots of useful information.
-In fact, everything you need to know to give you peace of mind and allow you to prepare for your trip of a lifetime.
+When we receive your booking we send you a full trip dossier which contains details of visas and vaccinations gear and clothing list and lots of useful information.
+In fact, everything you need to know mind and allow you to prepare for your trip of a lifetime.